jetperch/pyjoulescope_ui/features_future.md

     The supported output formats should include jls, csv, npy, bin.
 *   Add "comparison" mode to overlay multiple data captures so that the user can compare changes over the development cycle (story 3).
+*   Animate "pan" action (likely need to pause live view to be meaningful).

 ### Frequency analysis